NanoComp/meep/doc/docs/Mode_Decomposition.md

 `get_mode_mode_overlap` is similar, but computes the overlap integral between two eigenmodes. `mode1_data` and `mode2_data` may be identical, in which case you get the inner product of the mode with itself.
 This should equal the group velocity of the mode based on the MPB's normalization convention.

-These are implemented in [dft.cpp](https://github.com/stevengj/meep/blob/master/src/dft.cpp#L1133-L1144).
+These functions are implemented in [src/dft.cpp](https://github.com/stevengj/meep/blob/master/src/dft.cpp#L1133-L1144).

 ## How Mode Decomposition Works